Skip to Content

 Best Time for Wildlife Viewing

-The best time for wildlife viewing is the middle and end of the Dry season (November to February) when animals concentrate around reliable water sources.
-During the Wet season (April to August) animals disperse from the valleys and move to higher ground, where they are more difficult to locate.
+The best time for wildlife viewing is during the Dry season (September to March).
+It is particularly good from November onwards, when animals gather around permanent water sources.
+In the Wet season (April to August), animals disperse from the valleys and move to higher ground, where they are more difficult to locate.

 Wildlife Photos